Pranavv-exe/Key-Value-Store/README.md

 ## Technical Details

 ### Persistence Mechanism
-The system uses write-ahead logging where all operations are logged to `store.log` before being applied to the in-memory store[1].
+The system uses write ahead logging where all operations are logged to `store.log` before being applied to the in memory store[1].
 On startup, nodes replay the log to restore their state.

 ### Consistent Hashing
 Keys are distributed across nodes using SHA-1 hashing, ensuring even distribution and allowing for easy scaling[2].